5 Best Fly Lines For Salmon In 2026: Guide Recommended

 The long belly taper design has made roll casting and mending a breeze for me and my clients.
 What sets this line apart is its short front taper and over-weighted head, which have been perfect for effortlessly turning over indicators, streamers, nymph rigs, and bombers.

-It’s one of the few fly lines designed specifically for steelhead and salmon fishing with indicators and weights.
+It’s one of the few fly lines designed specifically for steelhead and salmon fishing with indicators and weights but it’s expensive.
+But, if you want the best, this might be it.

-I have personally used and highly recommend the Cortland Salmon Steelhead fly line.
+I have personally used and highly recommend the Cortland Salmon Steelhead fly line for guys on a budget.

 Its long belly taper design makes roll casting and mending easy for my clients and the short front taper and over-weighted head are absolutely perfect for effortlessly turning over indicators, streamers, nymph rigs, and bombers.